About the Wessex Institute of Technology

-WIT Press is responsible for the production of hard copy books and journals as well as the digital production of conference proceedings and journal papers.
+WIT Press is responsible for the production of hard copy books as well as the digital production of conference proceedings.
 The proceedings of the Institute's conferences, since 1993, are available in digital format in the WIT Press eLibrary.

 The Wessex Institute of Technology is associated with the creation of the Boundary Element Method through the pioneering work of the Institute’s founder and Director, Professor Carlos Brebbia.
 Many developments at the Institute have been incorporated in a general purpose computer simulation code called BEASY (Boundary Element Analysis System).